-We are interested in testing a hypothesis about whether smoking is associated with fev.
-One way to address this question is to set up a hypothetical world where we know that smoking does not have an association with fev time.
+Exercise 2 (5 pts) We are interested in testing a hypothesis about whether smoking is associated with fev.
+One way to address this question is to set up a hypothetical world where we know that smoking does not have an association with fev.
 One way to achieve this is to randomly shuffle or permute the values of the covariate.
 By randomly shuffling these values, we are breaking any association that might exist.
 Test out this shuffling method and see for yourself what the data looks like when we assign a random value of smoking from our dataset to each net time.
-First off, why do smokers have higher FEV than non-smokers?
+First off, what is the relationship between FEV and smoking status in the real data?
+Explain the trend that you see in the data.
 Second, describe the changes you see when you shuffle smoking status.